 Morsels of Truth Found in a Cookie

-Not sure Mom knows this, but my first memory witnessing a batch of chocolate chip cookie dough being made was in her sister’s kitchen.
-I remember eagerly peering into a ceramic moss green bowl as my Aunt Darlene poured ingredients and explained their purpose.
-She’d occasionally pause stirring to adjust her black rimmed glasses from slipping down her nose.
-She spoke to me as though I was an adult, even though I was barely double digits.
+Not sure Mom knew, but my first memory of a batch of chocolate chip cookie dough being made was in her sister’s kitchen.
+I remember eagerly peering into a ceramic moss green bowl as Aunt Darlene poured ingredients and explained their purpose.
+She’d occasionally pause to adjust her black rimmed glasses from slipping down her nose.
+She spoke to me as though I was an adult, even though I was barely in double digits.
 Her intelligence usually intimidated me, but in the kitchen something magical happened.
 My insecurities were replaced with a much healthier ingredient, curiosity.

-It still humbles me she let an unappreciative kid hang out after school for countless hours so my mom could work nights while putting herself through nursing school after dad left.
-Mom had two kids to feed (and no child support payments).
+Looking back, it’s humbling realizing she allowed an unappreciative kid to hang out after school for countless hours so my single mom could work while attending nursing school.
 My aunt understood all too well.
-She was a single working mother of three.
+She was a single working mother of three, also a nurse.
 I didn’t understand it then, but Aunt Darlene wanted more, for all of us.

-Our relationship wasn’t always sugar coated.
-I hated her, only the way a teenager can, the day she came to our house and sat me down for a “talk.”
-I was 16 with an ego to match my sprayed hair, it was the 80’s.
-I can still feel the discomfort of my thong body suit and tight ripped jeans as I sat across from her at our dining room table.
-She looked through my charcoal rimmed eyes and said matter-of-fact, “You’ve got to stop dressing and acting like this or you’ll wind up pregnant and married before you’re 18!”
+Unlike her cookies, our relationship wasn’t always sweet like sugar.
+I resented her only the way a teenager could the day she came to our house and sat me down for a “talk.”
+I was 16 with an ego to match the height of my sprayed hair; it was the 80’s.
+I can still feel the discomfort of those tight ripped jeans as I sat across from her at our dining room table.
+She looked past my charcoal rimmed eyes framed by blue mascara and said matter-of-fact, “You’ve got to stop dressing and acting wild or you’ll wind up pregnant and married before you’re 18.”
 I was furious.

-When my boyfriend asked me to marry him, I was 18.
-I was sure to wait until I was 19 to make it official.
-Aunt Darlene was at the wedding, pretty sure she baked ginger cookies.
-The marriage was short lived, and fortunately didn’t produce off-spring (ha ha, she didn’t get that right!).
+My boyfriend asked me to marry him when I was 18, I was sure to wait until I was 19.
+Aunt Darlene was at the wedding, she baked her famous cookies.
+The marriage was short, and fortunately didn’t produce offspring (Ha, she didn’t get that right!).
 Aunt Darlene never said, “I told you so”…although we both knew she didn’t have to.

 “It seems to me that our three basic needs, for food and security and love, are so mixed and mingled and entwined that we cannot straightly think of one without the others.
 So it happens that when I write of hunger, I am really writing about love and the hunger for it, and warmth and the love of it and the hunger for it… and then the warmth and richness and fine reality of hunger satisfied… and it is all one.”